ugbogu01/SheepChase/README.md

 and a cunning wolf.
 The game allows players to take turns as either the sheep or the wolf, with each having distinct objectives and strategies.
-The gameplay revolves around the sheep's attempt to escape the clutches of the wolf, while the wolf aims to capture the sheep within a limited grid-based environmen The project includes code for the game's logic, user interface, and file-saving functionalities.
+The gameplay revolves around the sheep's attempt to escape the clutches of the wolf, while the wolf aims to capture the sheep within a limited grid-based environment.
+The project includes code for the game's logic, user interface, and file-saving functionalities.

 ##ToDO